eccenca/documentation.eccenca.com/docs/explore-and-author/thesauri-management/index.md

 The Thesaurus module provides a user interface to create, browse and edit thesaurus resources and general taxonomical data modeled in the [Simple Knowledge Organization System (SKOS)](https://www.w3.org/2004/02/skos/vocabs).

 > A thesaurus is a reference work that lists concepts with similar meaning, containing for example synonyms, often including taxonomical relations between these concepts.
-> Taxonomies describe classifications of concepts into categories sharing particular features and their relations to broader (parent) and narrower (child) concepts.
+> Taxonomies describe classifications of concepts in categories sharing particular features and their relations to broader (parent) and narrower (child) concepts.

 An example for a taxonomy or classification is how companies can be categorized into industries, industry groups and sectors.
 An airport belongs to the sector Airport Services, the broader category Transportation Infrastructure, the broader category Transportation and the broader category Industrials.
-You can think of these relations as a hierarchical tree representing the relations as individual branches like shown in the navigation tree on the left side of the Thesaurus view.
+You can think of these relations as a hierarchical tree representing the relations as individual branches as shown in the navigation tree on the left side of the Thesaurus view.
-In a concept scheme Industries, a top branch in this tree, as for example the sub-industry Industrials or Health Care, is called a top concept.
+In a concept scheme Industries, a top branch in this tree, for example the sub-industry Industrials or Health Care, is called a top concept.
 All branches together belong to the concept scheme Industries.

 ![Navigation tree with detail view of the concept Airlines](./CMEM-19-02-navigation-tree.png "Navigation tree with detail view of the concept Airlines")